JeyRunner/tuda-typst-templates/templates/tudaexercise/template/title.typ

   let left-items = ()
   let right-items = ()
-  if exercise-type not in ("exercise", "submission") {
-    panic("Exercise template only supports types 'exercise' and 'submission'") } else {
+  assert(exercise-type in ("exercise", "submission"), "Exercise template only supports types 'exercise' and 'submission'")
   // Handle layouting, right first then default the rest to left for layout-key in info-layout.at("right") {
     right-items = sort-info-to-list(right-items, info, layout-key)
   }
   for layout-key in info-layout.at("left") {
     left-items = sort-info-to-list(left-items, info, layout-key)
-    }
   }
   grid(
     columns: (1fr, 1fr),
     align: (alignment.left, alignment.right),